sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 If you want to migrate IDA2.1.1 to to IDA2.2 version, you need to first create team then configure the team permission.

 1. Navigation to the Administration tab and click the *Team Configuration* link then click the add button to reate a team name and description.
-2. Choose the team you want to do the permission setting for users,processApp,selenium grid setting.
+2. Select the team and click the button to set the appropriate permission setting for users,processApp,selenium grid.

 ![][teampermission]

-3. You can create project to check the team permission is created or not.
+3. After create the team permission,you can use this team to create project.

  **Notes**
  Please not overwrite ida.properties from previous version since we might add new some new property name  in some versions.